Last Updated May 24, 2018

 Brave Sync can be enabled to store and synchronize encrypted settings, bookmarks, history, and related data.
 An encrypted copy of this information is sent to Brave, but we do not have the keys to decrypt the data.

-When you use Payments, Brave connects to our payments server.
+When you use Brave Rewards, Brave connects to the Brave Payments server.
 These interactions always include an unique identifier for your wallet.
 We sometimes collect IP addresses of these connections beyond our ordinary server logging.
-We use these records to help identify and prevent fraud, and to maintain and improve the performance of Brave Payments.
+We use these records to help identify and prevent fraud, and to maintain and improve the performance of Brave Rewards.
 Our fraud-prevention work is sometimes supported by automated decision-making and supplementary information we obtain from other sources about the reputation of IP addresses and ranges.

 When Brave crashes, it creates a report that can be sent to us to help us fix whatever caused the problem.
 This report contains technical information about your computer system which is typically distinctive.
 You can choose whether to send us these reports.
 Even if you have chosen to send reports in the past, you can turn off future reports in Preferences or Settings.